Alissa Yagi: Career

 Yagi was scouted at Actors Studio in Hokkaido Headquarters School recital and was set to debut in the girl group Teardrops but left in October 2006.
 She auditioned for Lyra in the Japanese dub of The Golden Compass and became a finalist in the competition, which led her to be scouted by Nicola.
 She modeled exclusively for the magazine beginning in the February 2008 issue and graduated in 2012 at the nicola Tokyo Open Day 2012.

 She first appeared in ViVi in October 2011 in the December issue.
 Beginning in 2012, she became an exclusive model for the fashion magazine Vivi.

 In 2014, Yagi appeared on the South Korean reality show We Got Married: Global Edition, where she was paired with Key from Shinee.
 Later in October, she modeled at the A-Nation and Girls Award Island Collection collaboration concert event in Singapore and Super Girls Expo in Taiwan.

 In 2015, she modeled at Tokyo Runway 2015 Spring/Summer, and Kobe Collection 2015 Spring/Summer.

 She had her first solo cover in the March 2016 version of ViVi released on January 23, 2016.
 Yagi modeled at the Tokyo Girls Collection 2016 Autumn/Winter show.
 On August 20, Yagi released her first photobook, Yagi Magazine.

 In 2018, Yagi modeled at the Tokyo Girls Collection 2018 Autumn/Winter show.
 In 2019, Yagi modeled at the Rakuten Girls Award 2019 Spring/Summer show.
 She has also been the model spokesperson for fashion and make-up brands such as Samantha Thavasa, Candy Stripper, and Canmake.

+From 2020 till 2023, Yagi played the role of Mimi Marquez in the musical Rent.

 In November 2020, one of her costars in the musical "RENT" contracted COVID-19, and Yagi also tested positive.
 A total of 21 people involved in the musical tested positive, so all performances were cancelled.
 On December 1, she announced on her Instagram that she would be returning to work after her recuperation period.
 She contracted COVID-19 for the second time on January 31, 2022.

 Yagi graduated from ViVi with the February 2022 issue.
 In May 2022, a collaboration item with lingerie brand bijorie was released.